YsarocK/react-based-online-escape-game/README.md

 ## A 8-days building project

 We, the two developpers that worked on the project didn't know React before beginning to build the escape game.
-We spent 8 days learning and building it followinga hard specifications book.
+We spent 8 days learning and building it following a hard specifications book.
 It uses a lot of technologies (React, Firebase, Vanilla JS...).
 The code is not clean at all, because we needed a working project, not a clean one.
 But in the incoming months, i'll release an updated version that will include responsive and cleaned code.

 ### How to use it ? `npm start`